arkaddev/checkMyCar-php-javascript/README.md

 ### v0.4
 - creating new users
-- creating new cars
+- creating new cars, info about cars
 - insurance and technical inspection reminder

+### v0.5
 - statistics of kilometers traveled
 - fuel cost analysis
-- creating new users
+- log table